 Q: Which line is Mineola on LIRR?

-A: Main Line (serves the Ronkonkoma, Port Jefferson, and Oyster Bay branches).
+A: Main Line (measures the Ronkonkoma, Port Jefferson, and Oyster Bay branches).